smokephisticated/smokephisticated/pages/pieces/bongs/bongs.md

 The bigger the bong, the more smoke you can pull in each hit.
 If you’re an OG stoner with lungs of steel, you might even be able to smoke an entire bowl in one giant hit.

-## Bongs That Deliver The Best High for Your Supply
+## Best Bongs

+Let's take a look at the best glass bongs on the market.

 <table>
 	<tr>